-[00:12:16] Caroline Winterer: Well, I can only pretend to represent the founders' view of Cicero rather than what Cicero really was, because you know they had a very not a narrow way of viewing the Romans and the Greeks, but a very kind of task-oriented view of the ancient Greeks and Romans.
+[00:11:52] Caroline Winterer: Well, I can only pretend to represent the founders view of Cicero rather than what Cicero really was, 'cause they had a very not a narrow way of viewing the Romans and the Greeks, but a very kind of task oriented view of the Ancient Greeks and Romans.
 They took what they needed to build their republic.

-And you're absolutely right.
-One of the things that they really focused on in Cicero and others in the ancient world is the necessity of reason to guide us.
-And of course, The Enlightenment of the late 18th century is the moment when many philosophers, political philosophers, moral philosophers are beginning to think about what it means to have reason and how we need to harness reason in order to form republics.
-And in order to have reason, you have to imagine what its opposites are in order to frame who the enemies of the republic might be.
-So passion becomes the great booger bear of 18th century political thought, and they begin to fear all of those people in society or institutions in society that strike them as the opposite of reason and of the kind of balanced order that the epicureans and the stoics were in favor of.
+[00:12:12] Caroline Winterer: You're absolutely right, that one of the things that they really focused on in Cicero and others in the ancient world is the necessity of reason to guide us and, of course, the enlightenment of the late 18th century is the moment when many philosophers, political philosophers, moral philosophers, are beginning to think about what it means to have reason and how we need to harness reason in order to form republics.

+[00:12:42] Caroline Winterer: In order to have reason, you have to imagine what its opposites are in order to frame who the enemies of the republic might be.
+So, passion becomes the great bug a bear of 18th century political thought, and they begin to fear all of those people in society or institutions in society that strike them as the opposite of reason and of the kind of balanced order that the epicureans were in favor of.

-[00:13:38] Caroline Winterer: So that might be, for example, women who were known to be nothing but the entirely reconstituted up the passions and were therefore in republican political thought, agents of chaos and agents that would very likely bring about the downfall of the republic.
-Because the opposite of manly civic virtue, which of course has the, the Latin word for man within it was feminine frivolity or, or luxury.
-And so they were on the lookout against these sorts of things.
-Slaves could also be sources of the passions and debauchery, all kinds of music that made you lose your mind in a kind of sensual pleasure, rather than thinking of the republic.
-These things became problematic in the 18th century in part because the founders were reading people like Cicero who were emboldening them to think only of the sort of stern manly virtues along, you know, along with people like Tacitus and Sallust, you know, a little later who would tell them about how to bring about the bedrock of the republics through a control of reason rather than the passions.
+[00:13:13] Caroline Winterer: So, that might be, for example, women, who were known to be nothing but entirely constituted of the passions and were therefore in republican political thought agents of chaos and agents that would very likely bring about the downfall of the republic, because the opposite of manly civic virtue, which of course has the Latin word for man within it, was feminine frivolity or luxury.
+So, they were on the lookout against these sorts of things.

+[00:13:48] Caroline Winterer: Slaves could also be sources of the passions and debauchery, all kinds of music that made you lose your mind in a kind of sensual pleasure rather than thinking of the republic.
+These things became problematic in the 18th century in part because the founders were reading people like Cicero who were emboldening them to think only of the sort of stern, manly virtues along with people like Tacitus and Sallust a little later who would tell them about how to bring about the bedrock of the republic through a control of reason rather than the passions.

-[00:14:53] Caroline Winterer: Probably one of the greatest exponents of this that your listeners will have heard of is Thomas Paine in Common Sense.
-And in the title of Common Sense doesn't mean common sense in the way that we think about it today as, you know, look both ways before you cross the street, right, that's how we think of common sense.
-But what he meant was that you are using your five senses and we have those senses in common, and if we listen only to those five senses, then we will build reasonable republics.
-If we start being influenced by other things in our senses like the passions, then you might as well forget about it.
+[00:14:28] Caroline Winterer: Probably one of the greatest exponents of this that your listeners will have heard of is Thomas Paine in Common Sense.
+And the title of Common Sense doesn't mean common sense in the way that we think about it today as look both ways before you cross the street.
+Right?
+That's how we think of common sense.

+[00:14:49] Caroline Winterer: But, what he meant was that you are using your five senses, and we have those senses in common, and if we listen only to those five senses, then we will build reasonable republics.
+If we start being influenced by other things than our senses like the passions, then you might as well forget about it.
 It'll be a despotism before you know it.

-So that is the sort of passion, reason, duty, influence that they are looking for in Cicero.
+[00:15:11] Caroline Winterer: So, that is the sort of passion, reason, duty influence that they are looking for in Cicero.